colonial-heritage/data-models/actors/rdf.md

 # Name of place of death
 ####################

-# MD5 of original IRI of person + 'placedeathname'
+# MD5 of original IRI of actor + 'placedeathname'
 <https://n2t.net/ark:/27023/ba95f880264e35db39fbcd71dbb9a528>
     a crm:E33_E41_Linguistic_Appellation ;
     rdfs:label "The Hague" ;